opensecuritycontroller/community/development/code-guidelines/tasks-metatasks-guidelines.md

 ## Introduction

-OSC Takss and metatask classes are used to synchronize information across different systems.
-This document outlines the code conventions and guidelines that must be followed when authoring tasks and metatasks.
+OSC tasks and metatasks classes are used for the core orchestration functions and for other long running asynchronous operations within OSC.
+This document outlines the code conventions and guidelines that must be followed when authoring tasks and metatasks

 ## Conventions

 ### Location

 All tasks and metatasks classes must be in a package named with the prefix **org.osc.core.broker.service.tasks.***.
-> Note:  Only common classes accross many tasks or metatasks should be placed directly in **org.osc.core.broker.service.tasks**, most classes should be under a more specific package.
+> Note:  Only common classes across many tasks or metatasks should be placed directly in **org.osc.core.broker.service.tasks**, most classes should be under a more specific package.

 **DO:**